 The common mistake made by most marketers is that most use marketing segmentation as an average of all data.
 This then leads the organization to communicate and market to the masses on average, when in fact there isn't an average customer, there are only groups of customers with commonalities.

 All customers are not created equal.
 Many organizations experience a large percentage of revenue from a small percentage of their customers.
-Knowing such information allows all organizations to concentrate its attention and maximize its return.
+Knowing such information allows all organizations to concentrate their attention and maximize their return.

 Why do businesses and their marketing agencies segment?

 In order to orient your organization correctly to the market, marketing segmentation is a must.
 More importantly, there exists a conflict in every organization between leadership that demands revenue, wants to sell anything to anyone, maximize profit, and the marketing agency that recognizes that the consumer buys based upon their relationship, connection, or emotional need.
 This balance between profit and the variances within customer groups makes marketing segmentation a daily function of successful organizations.

 Segmentation of the market is the first action in any organization's marketing strategy.
 Marketing segmentation is then followed by targeting and then positioning the brand into a niche.

 “Psychographic segmentation has been out of favour for a while despite its obvious usefulness, but combining it with behavioural and addressable data creates a potent mix that could make targeting supremely effective.”

 – Mark Riston at Marketing Week

 Is marketing about the product or the customer need?